-Subproperty of: E92 Spacetime Volume.
-P132 spatiotemporally overlaps with.: E92 Spacetime Volume

-E92 Spacetime Volume.
-P10i.: E92 Spacetime Volume

-Quantification: one to many, (0,n:0,1)

-Scope note: This property associates an instance of E4 Period with another instance of E4 Period that is defined by a subset of the phenomena that define the former.
+Domain: Range: Subproperty of: E4 Period E4 Period E92 Spacetime Volume.
+P132 spatiotemporally overlaps with.:E92 Spacetime Volume E92 Spacetime Volume.
+P10i contains (falls within):E92 Spacetime Volume Quantification: one to many, (0,n:0,1) Scope note: This property associates an instance of E4 Period with another instance of E4 Period that is defined by a subset of the phenomena that define the former.
 Therefore the spacetime volume of the latter must fall within the spacetime volume of the former.
+This property is transitive.
+Examples: